Plain English Summary

-Participants will be recruited from one NHS institution, and will be male or female adults, aged between 50-75 years, who have a diagnosis of debilitating hip arthritis and require THR.
+Patients aged 50-75 who have a diagnosis of debilitating hip arthritis and require THR

 What does the study involve?

-The study will involve radiostereometric analysis (RSA) x-ray, which is a widely used method of measuring implant movements.
+The study involves a radiostereometric analysis (RSA) x-ray, which is a widely used method of measuring implant movements.
 It involves the insertion of 1-mm spherical tantalum markers around the prosthesis and x-rays being taken at intervals to show any change in relative position.
 These metallic markers are easy to identify on x-rays, do not cause a reaction in the body and have no known side-effects.
-Subjects will undergo THR with one of three possible hip arthroplasty stems: the Corail collared stem, the Corail collarless stem or the Polar stem, and the tantalum markers will be inserted at the time of surgery.
+Participants undergo THR with one of three possible hip arthroplasty stems: the Corail collared stem, the Corail collarless stem or the Polar stem, and the tantalum markers are inserted at the time of surgery.
 RSA is then used as part of routine follow-up after the operation, to measure any migration of the stem.

 What are the possible benefits and risks of participating?

 The benefits may include identifying a superior prosthesis in terms of migration, resumption of high levels of function and overall patient satisfaction.
 There are risks associated with THR surgery.
 However, all implants used in the study have the CE mark, and are used routinely in many hospitals by many surgeons.
 There are no additional risks associated with participating in this study in comparison to an identical patient receiving an identical THR.
 The tantalum metallic markers do not cause a reaction in the body and have no known side-effects.
 There are no extra burdens associated with the study, as patients will return for clinical and RSA follow-up at 6 weeks, 6 months, 1 and 2 years after the operation, identical to those patients who are not in the study.

 University College Hospital NHS Foundation Trust (UK)

 When is study starting and how long is it expected to run for?